SailorGirl1234/SailorGirl1234/README.md

 Hi, I'm Carolyn.

-I am an ex-professional super-yacht sailor, on a new adventure - lerning to code!
+I am an ex-professional super-yacht sailor, on a new adventure - learning to code!

 After more than 15 years at sea, I have became fully versed in all things sailing within the Super Yacht industry.
 I worked onboard both the largest sailing yacht in the world and the largest sailing catamaran as an Officer and the onboard sailing expert.
 During my time working at sea I progressed through the ranks, gaining the highest certification available within the industry - the illustrious 'Master 3000'.